nikhildurgesh0915/react-native-dynamic-icon-switcher/README.md

 ⚙️ Gradle Setup: Applied Firebase plugins and dependencies in both root and app-level build.gradle

-🌐 Remote Config: Keys like icon_name determine what alias is enabled
+🌐 Remote Config: Keys like app_icon determine what alias is enabled